MaltoonYezi/FasterThings/README.md

 # FasterThings 1.1.0 Update
 Support for Google, Lycos and Yahoo search services has been added.
-The URL now shows up when iteracting with the browser, unless a specific search string has been made The icon was added.
+The URL now shows up when iteracting with the browser, unless a specific search string has been made.
+The icon was added.
-The code became a little cleaner
+The code became a little cleaner.